 (C) a transmission operator within the CAISO Balancing Authority Area.

 (2) RC Customer Obligations.
-An RC Customer will perform the obligations required by NERC Reliability Standards applicable to the functions for which it is registered, insofar as they relate to interactions with the Reliability Coordinator, and will also –
+An RC Customer will perform the obligations of an RC Customer in accordance with the RCSA and Section 19 and the obligations required by NERC Reliability Standards applicable to the functions for which it is registered, insofar as they relate to interactions with the Reliability Coordinator, which include –

-(A) perform the obligations of an RC Customer in accordance with the Reliability Coordinator Services Agreement and Section 19;

-(B) exchange data, operating plans, operating procedures, studies, and reports with the CAISO in accordance with the Business Practice Manual for RC Services and applicable Operating Procedures;
+(A) exchanging data, operating plans, operating procedures, studies, and reports with the CAISO in accordance with the Business Practice Manual for RC Services and applicable RC Operating Procedures;

-(C) follow CAISO operating instructions as the Reliability Coordinator with respect to monitored transmission facilities in accordance with applicable Operating Procedures; and
+(B) following CAISO operating instructions as the Reliability Coordinator with respect to monitored transmission facilities in accordance with applicable RC Operating Procedures; and

-(D) promptly provide such information as the CAISO may reasonably request in relation to major incidents.
+(C) promptly providing such information as the CAISO may reasonably request in relation to major incidents consistent with the NERC event analysis program.

 (3) Other Balancing Authority or Transmission Operator Responsibilities.
-Except as otherwise addressed in Section 19 or under any agreement required by Section 19, nothing in the CAISO Tariff will alter an RC Customer’s responsibilities under NERC Reliability Standards as the Balancing Authority for its Balancing Authority Area, as a transmission operator, or any other function for which the RC Customer is registered.
+Nothing in the CAISO Tariff will alter an RC Customer’s responsibilities under NERC Reliability Standards as the Balancing Authority for its Balancing Authority Area, as a transmission operator, or any other function for which the RC Customer is registered.

 (4) RC Customer Termination of Services.

 (A) Reliability Coordinator Services Agreement.
-An RC Customer located outside of the CAISO Balancing Authority Area that wishes to terminate RC Services must terminate the RCSA pursuant to its terms.
+An RC Customer located outside of the CAISO Balancing Authority Area that elects to terminate RC Services must terminate the RCSA pursuant to its terms.

 (B) Notice.
 Delivery to the CAISO of a written notice of termination pursuant to the terms of the RCSA shall represent the commitment by the RC Customer to undertake all necessary preparations to receive services from a Reliability Coordinator other than the CAISO.